-Pop-up tents, which are very frustrating to some patrons, and very necessary to others, are allowed *only* on one cordoned-off site of the front main field area, where they do not block the sight lines of others.
-The front main field area, from the stage to the stated signage, is for standing and blankets only.
-Mid-way back, posted signage designates the ‘chair seating’ area, and, from the fountain back, umbrellas and see-through shade apparatus *other than pop-ups* is allowed.
+Pop-Ups:Pop-up tents, which are very frustrating to some patrons, and very necessary to others, are allowed *only* on one cordoned off area on the side of the front main field, where they do not block the sight lines of others.
+The front main field area, from the stage back to the stated signage, is for standing and blankets only.
+Mid-way back, posted signage designates the ‘chair seating’ area, and, from the fountain back, umbrellas and see-through shade apparatus *other than pop-ups* are allowed.
 Unless you require the larger footprint of a pop-up shade tent for medical conditions, or because of very young children, please utilize an alternative, as space for these is very limited.

-Police and Medical: We have trained ‘round the clock Festival Security working to ensure the Family-Friendly environment that FloydFest is known for, by enforcing the rules and protocol.
+Police and Medical: We have trained ‘round-the-clock Festival Security working to ensure the Family-Friendly environment that FloydFest is known for, by enforcing the rules and protocol.

 - If you spot a security breech, or need any sort of assistance in this realm, please approach a staff member in the brightly colored security shirts.

-- Professional medical assistance is available at the ‘Medical Tent’ directly outside the administrative offices near the main Beer and Wine Garden (look for signage).
+- Professional medical assistance is available at the Medical Tent located beside the FF Camp Store (look for signage).